mwong3723/Gym-Membership-Application/sprint_1_report.md

-# Sprint x Report
+# Sprint 1 Report
 Video Link:
 ## What's New (User Facing)
- * Feature 1 or Bug Fix 1
+ * Basic User Interface
- * Feature 2 or Bug Fix 2
+ * User Registration and Log In
- * Feature n or Bug Fix n
+ * Database Setup

 ## Work Summary (Developer Facing)
-Provide a one paragraph synposis of what your team accomplished this sprint.
-Don't repeat the "What's New" list of features.
-Instead, help the instructor understand how you went about the work described there, any barriers you overcame, and any significant learnings for your team.
+The primary objective of this sprint is to set up the ground work of our application in order to make the development of features in later sprints more efficient.

 ## Unfinished Work
 If applicable, explain the work you did not finish in this sprint.
 For issues/user stories in the current sprint that have not been closed, (a) any progress toward completion of the issues has been clearly tracked (by checking the checkboxes of  acceptance criteria), (b) a comment has been added to the issue to explain why the issue could not be completed (e.g., "we ran out of time" or "we did not anticipate it would be so much work"), and (c) the issue is added to a subsequent sprint, so that it can be addressed later.